wthirsh/wthirsh.github.io/README.md

 * To get data for your project, you could:
   * use **your own data** from a separate research activity
-  * **scour the internet** to find something original, then preprocess it yourself - for example, [here is a data catalog for Los Angeles](https://data.lacity.org/), maybe you can find something interesting here, or look for data from your home town/city!
+  * **scour the internet** to find something original, then preprocess it yourself - see the Module Overview on BruinLearn for some resources
   * browse an archive of data designed for machine learning problems, such as the [UC Irvine Machine Learning Repository](https://archive.ics.uci.edu/datasets)

 * Your report should be in the region of 2000-2500 words with three to four figures, and written in a scientific language and style.
 [This template page](/project.md) gives an example structure that you could use, but feel free to make it your own.